HomeTop HeadlinesVice President Killed in Plane Crash, Case Reopened

 Chilima was survived by his wife, Mary, and their two children, Sean and Elizabeth.

 By late April 2026, the committee had completed its preparatory phase — drafting terms of reference, defining the scope of the inquiry, and developing a structured investigative roadmap.
-Full-scale investigations are set to begin by mid-May 2026, with the probe running three parallel tracks: a health, safety, security, and environmental audit; a forensic audit; and autopsy and post-mortem examinations.
-The committee expects to hear from over 150 witnesses and has called on the public to come forward with any relevant information.
+Full-scale investigations are set to begin by mid-May 2026, with the probe running three parallel tracks: a health, safety, security, and environmental audit; a forensic audit; and autopsy and post-mortem examinations — the latter of which will require the exhumation of all nine victims, as no post-mortem examinations were conducted when the bodies were recovered in June 2024.
+Forensic specialists have noted that the extended delay may limit what investigators can learn, as decomposition and embalming could reduce the reliability of toxicological tests and soft-tissue analysis.

-“The Parliamentary Ad Hoc Committee established to conduct a fresh inquiry into the Chikangawa Plane Crash has successfully concluded its preparatory work and is now ready to commence investigations,” Nyamilandu said.
+“The Parliamentary Ad Hoc Committee established to conduct a fresh inquiry into the Chikangawa Plane Crash has successfully concluded its preparatory work and is now ready to commence investigations,” committee chairperson Walter Nyamilandu Manda said.
 He pledged the process would be carried out with fairness, professionalism, and transparency.
 Chilima’s United Transformation Movement party has welcomed the new inquiry, as have many Malawians who have long demanded definitive answers about the crash that shook the nation nearly two years ago.

 Latest Articles